Examples of shift patterns and traditional approaches to shift working

 In fact, sticking rigidly to a traditional or standard shift pattern when your organisation is experiencing volatile demand and operational change may lead to issues around efficiency, productivity and employee wellbeing.

-Working Time Solutions’ specialist workforce planning and management software and services will help ensure your shift patterns
+Working Time Solutions’ specialist shift planning, rostering and workforce management software and services will help ensure your shift patterns

 remain flexible and aligned to the needs of your organisation and its employees.

-- If you are an SME: Click here to check out our new shift work planning and management packages designed specifically for businesses with up to 250 employees.
+- If you are an SME: Click here to check out our new shift planning and workforce management packages designed specifically for businesses with up to 250 employees.

 - Speak to our consultants: Click here to arrange a free 1-2-1 consultation at one of our Shift Planning Clinics.

-- Try our software: Demo our specialist software which will help you plan, manage and monitor your shift patterns for as little as £4.50 per user per month.
+- Try our software: Demo our specialist workforce management software which will help you plan, manage and monitor your shift patterns for as little as £4.50 per user per month.

 You can also explore what benefits optimising your shift patterns will deliver: